Our tips for backpacking through Europe

 Although longer backpacking trips through Europe seem more expensive than shorter trips, there are a number of advantages to long trips, and it's quite feasible to spend 1-2 weeks in Europe without breaking the budget.

 On longer trips, you have the chance to fully experience and explore several cities or even countries in Europe.
-In addition, your travel itinerary becomes more flexible and allows you to edit your plan using, for instance, advice from travellers you meet during your trip.
+In addition, your travel itinerary becomes more flexible and allows you to edit your plan using, for instance, advice from travelers you meet during your trip.

 15. Pack your luggage smartly